My Top 4 Safe and Effective Exercises for Postpartum Mums

 Strengthening the pelvic floor is essential after giving birth.
 These exercises can help prevent urinary incontinence and support overall core stability.

-To perform a Kegel exercise, we tighten up the pelvic floor muscle used to stop the flow of urine, hold for five seconds, and then relax.
+To perform a Kegel exercise, tighten the pelvic floor muscle used to stop the flow of urine.
+Hold for five seconds, then relax.
 Aim for three sets of 10 repetitions daily.
 Over time, you may notice improved bladder control and pelvic strength.

 2. Cat-Cow Stretch